-It’s hard to imagine a world without the James Bond films, which have been with us since Dr No hit the big screen in 1962, catapulting Sean Connery to fame and introducing us to an exciting and, for many, unimaginably sophisticated world.
+It’s hard to imagine a world without the James Bond films, which have been with us since Dr No hit the big screen in 1962.
+It catapulted Sean Connery to fame and introduced us to an exciting and, for many, unimaginably sophisticated world.

-The impact of Dr No on cinema audiences of the time was dramatic – there had never been anything like it before – and it took James Bond from being a successful success series to an unprecedented worldwide phenomenon.
+The impact of Dr No on cinema audiences of the time was dramatic.
+There had never been anything like it before.

 To jump to each actor’s debut as James Bond use the menu below: